 Many things can cause Hives.
-Medications such as penicillin, aspirin, or codeine can cause Hives in allergic people.
+Medications such as penicillin, aspirin, or codeine can cause them in allergic people.
 Certain foods like shellfish, strawberries, chocolate, and blue cheese commonly trigger Hives.
-Infections such as infectious mononucleosis, urinary tract infections, colds, infected teeth or sinuses can also cause Hives.
+Infections such as infectious mononucleosis, urinary tract infections, colds, infected teeth or sinuses can also cause them.
 Only very rarely have Hives been the result of an internal disease such as an overactive thyroid.
-Occasionally physical agents such as pressure, heat, sunlight, exercise, or cold may cause Hives.
+Occasionally physical agents such as pressure, heat, sunlight, exercise, or cold may cause them.

-Since medications are the most common cause of Hives, please list all the medicines you’ve been taking, including headache tablets, allergy pills, and medicines for stomach discomfort, laxatives, tranquilizers, cough medicines, pain killers, and herbal medicines.
-List any unusual foods you ate in the last 2 days before the Hives first appeared.
+Since medications are the most common cause, please list all the medicines you’ve been taking, including headache tablets, allergy pills, and medicines for stomach discomfort, laxatives, tranquilizers, cough medicines, pain killers, and herbal medicines.
+List any unusual foods you ate in the last 2 days before they first appeared.
 Have you had any recent illnesses?
-It is important to search for a cause of Hives if you are having other symptoms such as fever or joint pains, or if you have had Hives more or less daily for more than 6 weeks.
+It is important to search for a cause of them if you are having other symptoms such as fever or joint pains, or if you have had Hives more or less daily for more than 6 weeks.

-Hives are best treated by removing the inducer.
+Outbreaks are best treated by removing the inducer.
 All drugs not critically important to health, including aspirin and vitamins, should be stopped, even if you have taken them safely for years.
-Contact our doctor before discontinuing use of medications for heart conditions, epilepsy, and the like.
+Contact Dr. Gray before discontinuing use of medications for heart conditions, epilepsy, and the like.
 Foods are more difficult to incriminate.
-Usually Hives will appear within 8 hours of eating something and will then disappear and not reappear unless the same food is eaten again.
+Usually they will appear within 8 hours of eating something and will then disappear and not reappear unless the same food is eaten again.
 A daily diary of foods and activities may be helpful to pinpoint the reactor.

-Things you can do to obtain relief from the itching of Hives:
+Things you can do to obtain relief from the itching:

 - Avoid hot baths, heavy physical exertion, and becoming overheated, especially near bedtime.
 For this same reason, you should not use an electric blanket or extremely